EY Diploma – Application of US GAAP

 Available options

-The price includes participation in one, selected module (1 training day) for the 2024/25 Programme
+The price includes participation in one, selected module (1 training day) within the current 2025/26 programme.

 Price